 The management of Horner's syndrome entails understanding the underlying cause and excluding the serious ones.
 Treatment then depends on this underlying cause and might include:

 - Antibiotics for infectious diseases

 - Minimally invasive treatments (for carotid artery dissection)

 Diagnosing Horner's syndrome can be challenging as there are many other medical conditions which have the same symptoms, such as a dilated pupil or a drooping eyelid.
 Other conditions with these symptoms include optic neuritis and third nerve palsy.

 Those with anisocoria should consider getting a diagnosis for Horner's syndrome.
 A dilation lag of the smaller pupil will help determine if one has Horner's syndrome.
 It also helps to distinguish the symptoms from physiologic anisocoria.

 Sometimes the underlying cause of Horner's syndrome is harmless; however, other times, it can be life-threatening, for example, lung cancer, carotid artery dissection or neuroblastoma.

 A detailed account of medical history and a physical exam are essential for the diagnosis of Horner's syndrome.
 A doctor will ask questions about the symptoms to try and decipher the underlying cause.
 They will also ask questions to see if Horner’s syndrome is the result of medication or injury from a medical procedure.

 Patients with Horner's syndrome will also undergo an eye exam.
 During the exam, the doctor will look at their pupillary dilator muscle by seeing how their pupils respond to light and dark.
 The eye exam will also check eye movement.

-Pharmacologic tests are sometimes used in the diagnosis of Horner's syndrome.
+Pharmacologic tests are sometimes used to help diagnose where the interruption of the nerve supply is in Horner's syndrome.
 This includes using apraclonidine eye drops or cocaine to see how your eye responds.
-Apraclonidine in the diagnosis will cause pupillary dilation in the affected pupil.